hellofresh/weird-github-client/CONTRIBUTING.md

 all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

-On IRC, please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.

 Please be kind and courteous.
 There's no need to be mean or rude.
 Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom